Bydgoszcz Architects (1850–1970s): Heinrich Rudolf Metzger (1912–1920)

-Born in Mainz in 1861, Heinrich Metzger graduated from the Technical University in Berlin.
+Born in Mainz in 1861, Heinrich Metzger graduated from Baukademie in Berlin.
 He traveled in Prussia for work: in Szczecin in 1885, as an assistant engineer in the municipal waterworks, in Cologne in 1889, as an engineer in the Canal Construction Inspection, then in Toruń in 1891, as city's chief engineer.

 In 1894 he took up the responsibility of gasworks director in Bydgoszcz and on October 1, 1894, he took the position of head of the municipal gas plant.
 While working in Bydgoszcz, he regularly provided his expertise for the construction and modernization of water supply and sewage systems in other cities such as Leszno, Chełmno, Kętrzyn or Kwidzyn.
 In 1901, he was elected municipal councilor and on July 12, 1912, he was appointed city construction adviser, taking over Carl Meyer.
 In particular, during his appointment, he developed the project of Sielanka district (Idyll, in Polish) in the early 1910s.

 He retired on December 15, 1919, and thanks to his highly appreciated role, Heinrich took part on January 20, 1920, on behalf of the German party, to the official ceremony where Bydgoszcz re-integrated the motherland: he was one of the signatories to the commemorative protocol.
 He then moved to Berlin (Charlottenburg), where he died on 22 April 1929.